Do Go On - 163 - WW2 Badass Audie Murphy

 And although the tank crew were killed as they tried to escape,

-For this action, he received the bronze star with a
+For this action, he received the Bronze Star with V device.

 Yeah.

-And then walked to answer motion as it exploded behind him.
+And then walk to an slow motion as it exploded behind him.

 That genuinely happens later.

-He continued to make scanning patrols to take German prisoners before being hospitalized
+He continued to make scouting patrols to take German prisoners before being hospitalized for a week.

 The man does it all.